EchoesHQ/gitlab-proxy/README.md

 ### Step 3: Create the environment file

-Copy the `.env.example` file
+Copy the `.env.example` file:

 ```console
 $ cp .env.example .env
 ```

-By default it targets `gitlab.com`.

-Set the `GITLAB_URL` variable to the GitLab URL of your choice.
+The default configuration targets `gitlab.com`, but can be overriden to the URL of your choice using the `GITLAB_URL` variable.
+For example: `GITLAB_URL=https://gitlab.mycompany.com`.
-For instance `GITLAB_URL=https://gitlab.mycompany.com`

 ### Step 4: Set the API keys

-Copy the `api_keys.conf.example` into a mount location on the host, for instance
+Copy the `api_keys.conf.example` into a mount location on the host, for instance:

 ```console
 $ cp api_keys.conf.example /tmp/api_keys.conf
 ```

-Set the API keys appropriately:
+Set the API keys in `api_keys.conf`:

 - Generate an API key to be given to Echoes during the GitLab integration installation